wllm-rbnt/fft_process/README.md

 function into the different frequencies that make it up (Source https://en.wikipedia.org/wiki/Fourier_transform).
-This decomposition is a sum of sinuses of different frequencies and amplitudes, some of them being more significant than others.
+This decomposition is a sum of sinuses of different frequencies and amplitudes, some of them (the lower frequencies) being more significant than others at shaping the main characteristics of the original function.

 Fast Fourier Transform (FFT) is an algorithm that applies a Fourier Transform to discrete series.